cjsauer18/Apps/README.md

 Post-it Note
   - Using a mySQL database and mysqldb connector for python 3.8, the post-it note program establishes a connection to a local database, and prompts a user to enter username to log into account.
 Program lets users add notes characterized by category into a database and displays the users notes onto console.
 User can delete notes based on catagory.
 User can also delete account, which erases correpsonding table in local database.
+User's data is encapsulated by personal table created for username within SQL database.

 Key concepts:
   - Object oriented encapsulation